morningspace/docker-registry-cli/README.md

 reg-cli cp morningspace mr.io
 ```

-Moreoever, the `.list` files can be organized in a nested manner, where entries defined in `.list` file can also be registries.
+Moreover, the `.list` files can be organized in a nested manner, where entries defined in `.list` file can also be registries.
 The cli will parse `.list` files recursively.
 See `.list` sample files distributed along with the cli in folder `/samples/registries`.

 ### List images and more